Programmer-Quest/Programmer-Quest/README.md

 # Programmer Quest

-This is the source code to the website **programmerquest**, a site containing a series of programming challenges centered around a fictional MMORPG!
+This is the source code to the website [Programmer Quest](http://programmerquest.com/), a site containing a series of programming challenges centered around a fictional MMORPG!